 NHL Ticket Information

 Though not nearly as dramatic as the playoffs, marquee matchups tend to have a similar effect on ticket prices in the NHL as well.
-From the outdoor Washington Capitals vs. Chicago Blackhawks NHL Winter Classic on January 1 to the highly anticipated NHL All-Star Game at Nationwide Arena in Columbus, Ohio, expect higher prices for these games as they rank amongst the most attended and demanded ticket in the NHL.
+From the Winter Classic to All-Star Weekend, expect higher prices for these games as they rank amongst the most in-demand ticket in the NHL.